AD 1

 MOUTH ORGAN

-MOUTH ORGAN is a generic term for free reed aerophone with one or more air chambers fitted with a free reed.
-Though it spans many traditions, it is played universally the same way by the musician placing their lips over a chamber or holes in the instrument, and blowing or sucking air to create a sound.
-Many of the chambers can be played together or each individually.
+A MOUTH ORGAN is a generic term for free reed aerophone with one or more air chambers fitted with a free reed.
+Though it spans many traditions, it is played universally the same way by the musician placing their lips.

 Posted by Unknown